vdurmont/semver4j/README.md

 If you want to check if a version satisfies a requirement, use the `satisfies` method.

+- A `SemverException` is thrown if the version is not fully-qualified (containing major, minor, and patch versions).
 - In `STRICT` and `LOOSE` modes, the requirement can only be another version.
 - In `NPM` mode, the requirement follows [NPM versioning rules](https://github.com/npm/node-semver).